ArtBlocks/artblocks-docs/creator-onboarding/readme/artist-onboarding-steps.md

 _Timeline: 7-10 days_

-## 6. Finalize project for main net
+## 6. Finalize project for mainnet

-Whether your project is curated or factory, you'll move on to the main net finalization stage and get your project ready for launch on main net.
+Whether your project is curated or factory, you'll move on to the mainnet finalization stage and get your project ready for launch on mainnet.
 Here you can make any final minor tweaks and ensure everything is finalized for your drop.

 _Timeline_: _artist-dependent, but most artists spend about 1 week on this step_